danbev/learning-wasi/README.md

 $ git submodule update
 ```
 I've also [downloaded](https://github.com/WebAssembly/wasi-sdk/releases) and
-unpacked these locally as this is quicker than having to build llvm-project.
+unpacked these locally as this is quicker than having to build llvm-project and
+also it takes a look of disk space which is an issue for me.
 This is what I specify in the Makefile as the `LLVM_HOME`.

 ### Building wasi-libc